amcolash/hiv-crispr-zscore-analysis/code/JT_snakemake/README.md

 # Z-Score Calculations in R

-This code is initially from [John Poirier](john.poirier@nyulangone.org) and his team.
+This code is initially from [Dr. John T. Poirier](john.poirier@nyulangone.org) and his team.
 This R code is the main portion of the z-score analysis pipeline.
-The input counts files are used to calculate z-scores (Add link about what this means).
+The input counts files are used to calculate z-scores as is described [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7796900/): PMID: 33382968

 The original z-score file exists here and is named `zscore-orig.R`.
 A slightly modified version is used in the z-score pipeline analysis.
-The modified version includes comments, removal of unused code, and a few small modifications that made the code run successfully
+The modified version includes comments, removal of unused code, and a few small modifications that made the code run successfully.
-(since no prior documentation was provided).

 No license was attached to this code, but has been shared/modified with JT's permission.

+### Please refer to the main documentation if using the z-score pipeline analysis.
+This documentation is also listed here for completeness and informational purposes for anyone aiming to use this subset of code separately from the z-score pipeline.

 ## Required Input Files

-### These files are automatically copied from the count combiner when using the z-score analysis pipeline.
-Please refer to the pipeline documentation for information about that input.

 - Create a directory `results/count` in this folder.
 - Add a `.txt` counts file (can be renamed from `.csv` to `.txt` if needed).
 This is the count file that will be referenced from your